St. John’s Lutheran Church – Stewartville, Minnesota

 - Hand sanitizer, masks and tissues are available.

-- The front doors and the east door by the church offices are propped open, if possible, as worshipers arrive and leave the church.
-All restrooms will be open, but no more than two persons should be in the narthex restrooms at any one time.
+- All restrooms will be open, but no more than two persons should be in the narthex restrooms at any one time.

 - Small groups of members may meet from time to time.
 Social distancing is still required in whatever space is used and appropriate sanitation needs to completed after the meeting.

-- We record the Thursday evening service and post it on our website on Friday.
-Members who wish to stay home can still participate in worship by watching the service online.
+- The 8:00 service on Sunday is livestreamed and recorded.
+Members who make the decision to stay home can still participate in worship by watching the service online.

 - Members who cannot agree to these measures and will not practice them are asked to stay home and wait for the time when these precautions are eased.